 All members of the Home for Everyone CoC and the Home for Everyone CoC Board shall abide by the Conflict of Interest guidelines provided in 24 CFR 578.95 Conflicts of Interest.
 All members of the Home for Everyone CoC Board shall sign a Conflict of Interest statement at the beginning of their membership.
 Members must act in accordance with the conflicts of interest requirements at 24 CFR §578.95(b).
-No member may participate in or influence discussions or resulting decisions concerning the award of a grant, contract, or other financial benefit to the organization that the board limited to the organization that appointed the member, an organization that employs the member or an organization with which the member has a financial or oversight interest.
+No member may participate in or influence discussions or resulting decisions concerning the award of a grant, contract, or other financial benefit to the organization that the board member represents or any member of the board member's immediate family (such as parent, sibling, child, spouse, or person with whom they cohabit) represents.
+"Representation" includes but is not limited to the organization that appointed the member, an organization that employs the member or an organization with which the member has a financial or oversight interest.
 Members who find themselves faced with a potential conflict between their business, organizational or private interests and their Home for Everyone CoC responsibilities shall avoid conflict of interest during the decision-making process by following these steps: